Want to Quit Smoking? Naturopathy Can Help You

 - Nearly 70% of smokers claim they want to quit smoking when they acknowledge the benefit of quitting smoking.
 But the success rate of quitting smoking without assistance is as low as 3-5 percent.
 Since nicotine withdrawal symptoms include unpleasant physical and emotional responses such as depression, frustration, insomnia, or anxiety, exhaustion, restlessness, and irritability, Withdrawal symptoms are the main reason for de-motivation for quitters.
 Nicotine dependency is what makes it difficult for most people to quit smoking.

-- The main aim of this program at our Nimba health village is to assist you in overcoming trigger points through natural treatments and a holistic approach.
+- The main aim of this program at our Nimba health village is to assist you in overcoming trigger points through natural therapy treatments and a holistic approach.
 We not only empathize with stopping smoking, but we also recognize and address the smoking causes with our therapeutic rituals, which include Naturopathy, Ayurveda, Yoga, Personalized Meditation, Diet and Nutrition, Breathing Exercises, Reiki Healing, Raga Therapy, and Counseling Sessions to detox and recover from smoking/nicotine withdrawal symptoms.
 The program ensures that you become both mentally and physically healthier.

 Our professionally trained doctors develop a personalized treatment plan for you that includes the best and most reliable methods for quitting all nicotine-containing products.
 It is necessary not to give up after many attempts at stopping smoking.
 If you need clinical assistance, we provide one of the best environments for “kicking the habit/getting rid of”.
 Our knowledgeable staff is here to assist and inspire you in your efforts to quit smoking.